-If you have the desire to grow fruitvegetables, or flowers, but don’t know how to get started or don’t have space, why not join a Community Garden near you?
+If you desire to grow fruit, vegetables, or flowers, but don’t know how to get started or don’t have space, why not join a Community Garden near you?
 Nearly every city and town have at least one, sometimes popping up guerilla-style on vacant lots in South Los Angeles (see Ron Finley’s TED talk about this below), well-planned spaces in New York, Chicago, and Philadelphia, and wide-open spaces in the Midwest.

 Community Gardens are a great way to get started if you’re a little intimidated about learning how to garden.
-With a community garden, you’ll have responsibility for a small plot, but more importantly, you’ll be able to swap information with and learn from fellow gardeners (and oh how we gardeners love to share what we do).
+With a community garden, you’ll be responsible for a small plot.
+Still, more importantly, you’ll be able to swap information with and learn from fellow gardeners (and oh, how we gardeners love to share what we do).
 Some communities also offer classes and camps.
-All you really need is the desire to grow your won food, a little spare time, and no fear of getting your hands dirty.
+All you really need is the desire to grow your own food, a little spare time, and no fear of getting your hands dirty.
 The satisfaction of eating the food you personally grow or the joy of seeing cut flowers you nurtured from seed can’t be described, only experienced.

 Community gardens provide fresh food in urban neighborhoods